mmu-webdesign/IWD-web-term2/rwd-week-additional.md

 ## Footer styling

 Enhancing the footer styles - does it work well at all sizes?
 Addition of relevant professional company, social links or icons?

-## Social

-You can add links to your professional social media accounts.
-This is usually done via clickable icons.
-Use a [site like iconmonstr](https://iconmonstr.com/) to customise and download a png file, or to embed inline code for an svg.

-If you use a png, optimise the file to the largest size used on your site.

-SVG is an excellent option because it is purely code (no image file needed).
-This means it is lightweight and flexible - it can scale to any size.

-Want to know more about SVG?
-Read the [MDN guide to Adding vector graphics to the Web](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web).

 ## Styled tables